JonKing93/pfdf/docs/api/segments.rst

         str(self)

-    Returns a string summarizing that reports (1) the total number of segments, and (2) the total number of local drainage networks.
+    Returns a string summarizing key info about the Segments object.

     :Outputs:
         *str* -- A string summarizing the *Segments* object